HomeGuidesAPI Reference

 📘

-To make sure the Received Article Share events are recorded separately, each call needs to have a different $event_id.
+To make sure the Received Article Share events are recorded separately, each call needs to have a different unique_id.
 There are many ways to generate a unique_id; one method is to base64 encode the email address of the recipient and concatenate it with the current UNIX timestamp, as shown below.

 import requests